 Bottom Line

 You don't need to resign yourself to squeezing into cramped airplane seats to get to your destination.
 Flying can be fun, and even luxurious.
-And using points and miles, these experiences typically reserved for the 1%'ers can be yours when it's time to travel again.
+And using points and miles, these experiences typically reserved for the 1%'ers can be yours.

 Can you fly one way first class- especially east bound to Europe?